Jump to:

 Nothing beats relaxing in your garden while listening to the sound of running water.
 A modern bowl-style water feature fountain makes the perfect finishing touches.
 It’s easy to install and requires less maintenance than a pond and takes up much less space.

-Create your own decking using recycled pallets for a simple but effective patio area for your dining table.
-Add some splashes of colour with planters and a colourful umbrella.
+Create your own patio decking using recycled pallets.
+Add some splashes of colour with planters, a lick of paint on the pallets, and a colourful umbrella for shade.

 Use simple planters and some old steps to create a tiered planter for your corner kitchen garden.
-It’s easy to set up, yet it adds some appeal.
+It’s easy to set up, yet it adds some appeal and greenery to the space.

 You’ll need a couple of wood and patience, but the outcome will be a nice place to sit in your sun garden and relax.
-Add climbing plants to the trellis and pergola to complete the look.
+Add climbing plants to shield yourself from the partial garden sun.

 Gravel looks great as a substitute for grass and can make a small garden look very classy.
-It’s also an inexpensive way to transform your garden.
+It’s also an inexpensive way to transform your outdoor space.

 Transform the look of your garden with zen lanterns or sculptures to help you relax the moment you step outside.

 The possibilities are endless when it comes to wooden pallets.
-Build a garden dining table, for instance, to enjoy meals outside.
+Build a patio dining or coffee table, for instance, to enjoy meals outside.
+Complete the look with soft and colourful cushions for added comfort.

 If you live in an apartment or flat, introduce a potted garden to your balcony with hanging plant pots.
 A few attached to the metal rod will make them a great outdoor feature.